radofaletic/jcumap/courses/0_README.md

 2. The second file contains the *JCUMap* mapping result, as is produced by the software (e.g. `ENGN1211MappingResult.xml`)

 It is important that in the *JCUMap* software, you enter the actual course code, in uppercase.
 Other than this caveat, no additional attention is necessary.

+You can replace these files with updated versions as required.
+You may also add additional mappings not already listed here, and the website will automatically include it.